-- This warranty is expressly in lieu of any other warranties, express or implied, including any implied warranty of merchantability or fitness for a particular purpose, and of any other obligations or liability on the part of SWI (or any producing entity, if different). - Warranty repairs/exchanges do not cover incidental costs such as installation, labor, freight, etc. - SWI is not responsible for consequential damages from use or misuse of any of its products. - Trav-A-Dial/TRAK products are precision mechanical/electromechanical measurement systems and must be given the reasonable care that these types of instruments require:

-Replacement of chip scrapers and wipers is the responsibility of the customer.
-Consequently, the warranty does not apply if chips have been allowed to enter the mechanism.

-Accidental damage, beyond the control of SWI, is not covered by the warranty.
-Thus, the warranty does not apply if an instrument has been abused, dropped, hit, disassembled or opened.

-Improper installation by or at the direction of the customer in such a way that the product consequently fails, is considered to be beyond the control of the manufacturer and outside the scope of the warranty.
+- This warranty is expressly in lieu of any other warranties, express or implied, including any implied warranty of merchantability or fitness for a particular purpose, and of any other obligation or liability on the part of SWI (or any producing entity, if different). - Warranty repairs/exchanges do not cover incidental costs such as installation, labor, freight, etc. - SWI is not responsible for consequential damages from use or misuse of any of its products, even if SWI has been notified of the possibility of such damages. - Trav-A-Dial/TRAK products are precision mechanical/electromechanical measurement systems and must be given the reasonable care that these types of instruments require: - ♦ Proper shop facilities are the responsibility of the customer.
+This warranty does not apply if the facilities, e.g., flooring or electricity, are not adequate for the installation and use of the products. - Proper use of shop equipment such as air hoses.
+Consequently, the warranty does not apply if the customer uses poor machine shop practices and blows chips into machine gibs, glass scale, TRAK Sensor or control instruments. - Proper maintenance and lubrication as directed in the product manual is the responsibility of the customer.
+This warranty does not apply if the customer does not properly maintain the unit. - Accidental damage, beyond the control of SWI, is not covered by the warranty.
+Thus, the warranty does not apply if an instrument has been abused, dropped, hit, disassembled or opened. - Improper use or installation by or at the direction of the customer in such a way that the product consequently fails, is considered to be beyond the control of the manufacturer and outside the scope of the warranty.